IGnGr/SyncNon-SteamGames/README.md

 - Generates unique AppIDs for non-Steam games.
 - Fetches grid, hero, and logo images from SteamGridDB.
 - Adds new games to Steam shortcuts.
-- Removes shortcuts for games that are no longer installed.
+- Removes shortcuts for games that are no longer installed, but only if they were originally created by SyncNon-SteamGames.
 - Finds largest .exe in game folder and adds that as the game executable.
 - Logging
 - Changed the shown name in Steam of the games to be the name from steamgrid instead of the executable name